jmagman/flutter-wiki/Testing-the-engine.md

 ```

 to easily build and run the XCTests.

+This script only has a limited amount of smartness.
+If you've never built the engine before, it'll build the test and classes under test with a reasonable default configuration.
+If you've built the engine before, it'll re-build the engine with the same GN flags.
+You may want to double check your GN flags (https://github.com/flutter/flutter/wiki/Compiling-the-engine#compiling-for-ios-from-macos) if you haven't built the engine for a while.

 Behind the scenes, it invokes GN and Ninja to build the tests and dependencies
 into a single `.dylib`.
 Then it uses Xcode and the Xcode project at